Vice-Mayor Eric Sander

-In 1998 Eric took an opportunity to "switch hats" and work for the State of Florida's Fish and Wildlife Research Institute as a field and research biologist conducting recreational fishing surveys with fishermen at docks, piers, and boat ramps.
-He was the Regional Coordinator for the North East Florida region and was responsible for the completion of the fishery surveys and sea observer trips scheduled for the region.
+In 1998, Eric took an opportunity to "switch hats" and work for the State of Florida's Fish and Wildlife Research Institute as a field and research biologist conducting recreational fishing surveys with fishermen at docks, piers, and boat ramps.
+He was the Regional Coordinator for the NE Florida region and was responsible for the completion of fishery surveys and at-sea observer trips scheduled for the region.

-Eric departed FWRI in 2019 to focus on his own business of publishing fish identification charts, guides, and rulers for saltwater anglers.
-He continues to facilitate national workshops for NOAA Fisheries Service that trains federally permitted seafood dealers in a specific method of shark species identification that he developed.
+Eric departed FWRI in 2019 to focus on his own business of publishing fish identification charts, guides, and rulers for saltwater anglers under the name Tackle Box ID.
+He facilitated national workshops for the Highly Migratory Species division of NOAA Fisheries Service, where he is responsible for training federally permitted seafood dealers in a specific method of shark species identification that he developed.

 Eric began his over 20 years of service to South Daytona as a member of the Code Enforcement Board in 2001.
 He has also served on the Land Development & Regulations Board, 10 years as Chairman, and the Planning and Appeals Board, also as Chairman before running in 2020 for Seat 4 of the City Council.
-He became Vice-Mayor in November, 2022.
+He served as Vice-Mayor from November 2022 to November 2024.
+In July 2024, he was elected the Chairman of the Volusia Flagler Transportation Organization.

-Eric and his wife Kim have been married for over 25 years.
+Eric and his wife Kim have been married since 1995.
 They enjoy all things Florida and traveling together.

 Contact Information: